Mike Thompson: Environmental issues

 Thompson voted for President George W. Bush's Healthy Forests Initiative, which some environmentalists saw as a favor to the timber industry.
 He has disappointed some environmentalists with votes against limits to new commercial logging roads in Alaska's Tongass National Forest and against limits to hunting bears over bait.
 He was also one of only 30 Democrats to vote against an amendment to maintain roadless areas protected under the Roadless Rule.
 Thompson received a B rating from the American Wilderness Coalition in 2003 and an A+ in 2004.

 The Sierra Club endorsed Thompson for reelection in 2010.

 Thompson has voted several times to weaken the Clean Water Act.

 In March 2012, Thompson and state Assemblyman Jared Huffman voiced their opposition to a piece of water legislation that the House would be voting on, which Thompson argued would "kill local jobs, ignore 20 years of established science and overturn a century of California water law."

 Foreign policy

 In late 2002, Thompson joined Representatives Jim McDermott and David Bonior on a fact-finding trip to Iraq.
 During the trip, they spoke to officials in Baghdad and residents of Basra.
 They expressed skepticism about the George W. Bush administration's claims that Iraqi President Saddam Hussein was stockpiling weapons of mass destruction.

 On March 26, 2008, Muthanna Al-Hanooti, an official of a Michigan charity, was accused of underwriting three members of Congress to travel to Iraq on behalf of Iraqi intelligence officials.
 McDermott's office was already organizing the trip when the charity offered to pay the trip expenses.
 McDermott's spokesman claimed the charity was fully vetted by the U.S. government.
 He also stated that the representatives obtained a license from the State Department's Office of Foreign Assets Control for the group to travel to Iraq.

-Thompson has supported military intervention in certain foreign countries.